- About Us

 In simple terms, holistic nutrition is healing the body with whole foods.
 Whole foods are inherently complete and perfect in their natural state.
 They are as nature intended them.
 For instance, picture an avocado, a head of broccoli, or an egg – they contain balanced ratios of minerals, vitamins, fats, carbs, sugars, and other nutrients that are vital to the body.
 These foods are not altered or stripped of their nutritional content in any way.
 Our body knows how to break them down to utilize them for maximum energy.
 In the ancient healing practices of Chinese medicine, many whole foods are considered herbs.

 Holistic nutrition looks at the ‘whole’ picture.
-For example, it factors in the quality of the soil the food is grown in which impacts the nutritional value of the food, which in turn affects our health.
-Whole foods are most nutritious when they are organic, seasonal, locally grown and fresh.
-A farmer’s market a great place to begin your path into holistic nutrition!
+For example, it factors in the quality of the soil in which the food is grown which impacts the nutritional value of the food, which in turn affects our health.
+Whole foods are most nutritious when they are organic, seasonal, locally grown, and fresh.
+A farmer’s market is a great place to begin your path into holistic nutrition!

 Food in our modern world has become more confusing than ever before.
 Trying to determine what food is good for us can be overwhelming.
 There are so many questions; is soy healthy?
 What about dairy?
 What does ‘all-natural mean?
 As man evolved, we ate what was present in the natural world – vegetation, fruits, nuts, seeds, animals, and fish.
 Yet, we have strayed far from this path to one where processed foods have become the “norm” that most people depend on to get through their day.

-Many people don’t realize that the ingredients in most prepared foods are artificial – they are not really food.
+Many people don’t realize that the ingredients in most prepared foods are artificial – they are not food.
 Before eating something, ask yourself, “Would our grandmothers have cooked with these ingredients?”
 If you don’t recognize or can’t pronounce an ingredient on a label – don’t eat it!

 Holistic nutrition can also play a key role in fertility.
 To quote William Keye, Jr., M.D., past President of the American Society for Reproductive Medicine (2002). “…The more we discover about the effects of nutrition on fertility, the better advice we can give our patients.”